wizardsardine/liana/doc/BUILD.md

 project itself.
 Dependencies are specified in a [`Cargo.toml`](../Cargo.toml) file at the root of this repository.
 They are pinned in a [`Cargo.lock`](../Cargo.lock) file at the same place.

 We take security very seriously, and toolchain is a big part of that.
-We are moderatly conservative with dependencies and aim to target reasonable compiler versions that have had time to mature (ie that had the chance to be reviewed and distributed by third parties, as well as tested by the community).
+We are moderately conservative with dependencies and aim to target reasonable compiler versions that have had time to mature (ie that had the chance to be reviewed and distributed by third parties, as well as tested by the community).
 The minimum supported Rust version for `lianad` currently is `1.54`.